 Are Philippines safe to travel?

-Philippines are generally safe to travel, except the south part of the country where you basically are NOT suppouse to enter.
+The Philippines is generally safe to travel, except the southern part of the country, where you are NOT supposed to enter.

 Mindanao and Sulu Archipelago – highly dangerous due to terrorist activity, kidnapping and piracy!!

-Your second dissruption may be the weather – Philippines are often affected by cyclones – so check the weather predictions before traveling.
-A tropical cyclone will affect a huge area, so it’s better to stay up-to-date with weather forecast.
+Your second disruption may be the weather – the Philippines are often affected by cyclones, so check the weather predictions before travelling.
+A tropical cyclone will affect a huge area, so it’s better to stay up-to-date with the weather forecast.

-Generally the rest of the country is safe for travelers, we felt perfectly safe traveling for weeks across many islands.
+Generally, the rest of the country is safe for travelers, we felt perfectly safe traveling for weeks across many islands.
 Pickpocketing rate is not higher than in any nearby countries.
-Philippines are one of the most amazing and adventurous countries I have travelled so far!
+The Philippines is one of the most amazing and adventurous countries I have travelled to so far!
 You have to live this adventure – go island hooping, snorkeling with whale sharks and canyoneering.
 All safe and beautifully organized!

 Philippines travel advise & tips.